 5. Prolonged Capillary Refill Time (Refer to “Checking Your Pet’s Vital Signs,” but if gums are pale, or if it takes longer than 2 seconds for the color to return to the gum when pressed with your finger, your pet needs immediate medical care.)

-Even if your pet doesn’t appear to be having a severe reaction, the site of the sting may still be painful or uncomfortable.
+Even if your pet doesn’t appear to be having a severe reaction, the sting might still be painful.
 Keep a close on him while you gather the following items:

 To help your pet recover from a bee sting, you can take the following steps:

-Of course, bee stings don’t always happen when you’re at home, so be sure that the first aid kit in your car and in your hiking backpack are stocked with the items you’ll need to treat your pet if he should have an unfortunate insect encounter while you’re out and about.
-Being prepared will allow you to give your pet the attention he needs quickly, so you can both get back to having fun.
+Of course, bee stings don’t always happen when you’re at home.
+So make sure the items you’ll need to treat a bee sting are in the first aid kit in your car and in your hiking backpack.
+Being prepared allows you to give your pet the attention he needs quickly.
+And the sooner he’s better, the sooner you can both get back to having fun.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.